pliddy-com/recipes-next/docs/performance.md

 If a new page is published, the site will require a full rebuild in order to know about the new page url.
 Building and deploying individual statically-generated pages would requrie some type of server to handle the request.
 If this feature is identified as a priority, it could potentially be handled through GitHub Actions or a standalone AWS Lambda function.

 Since the build and deploy process only takes **90-120 seconds** from start to availability across the AWS CloudFront CDN, the project can be statically generated **hundreds of times a month** within the free-tier limits of GitHub Actions and AWS.

+### Dynamic Imports

+This application utilizes the `dyamic` import feature of Next.js to lazy load page-level components.
+Dynamic importing results in code bundles that split shared framework code from page-specific code.
+Loading of page-specific components is deferred and helps increase initial performance by reducing the amount of code required to initially render the page in the browser.

 ### Images